scarletbright/avalanche-docs/docs/v1.0/en/references/platform-transaction-serialization.md

 ### SECP256K1 Transfer Output

 A [secp256k1](./cryptographic-primitives.md#cryptography-in-the-avalanche-virtual-machine) transfer output allows for sending a quantity of an asset to a collection of addresses after a specified unix time.
+The only valid asset is AVAX.

 #### What SECP256K1 Transfer Output Contains